The history of the usage of bamboo by humans dates back to more than 5000 years ago. Its longevity speaks for its functionality and efficiency.

-- Bamboo is known to be the most resilient type of grass under almost any condition and can withstand temperatures as low as minus 20 degrees Fahrenheit.
+- Bamboo is the most resilient type of grass under almost any condition and can withstand temperatures as low as minus 20 degrees Fahrenheit.

 - Bamboo grows on all continents except for Antarctica and Europe, and it can grow 100 feet high and 8 inches in diameter.

-- Although there are more than 1000 identified species of Bamboo in the world, only 100 of them are used for commercial purposes.
+- Although there are more than 1000 identified Bamboo species globally, only 100 are used for commercial purposes.

-The extraordinary resilience of Bamboo was proven during the atomic bombing in Hiroshima, Japan in 1945.
-From the explosion, the flames and heat destroyed most of the trees and plants in the explosion area except for a bamboo grove, which managed to survive.
-So it’s no surprise that in the early 12th century, the Chinese military used bamboo firing cannons, illustrating how amazingly strong this plant can be and how long it has been used throughout history.
+The extraordinary resilience of Bamboo was proven during the atomic bombing in Hiroshima, Japan, in 1945.
+The flames and heat destroyed most of the trees and plants in the explosion area except for a bamboo grove, which managed to survive.
+So it’s no surprise that in the early 12th century, the Chinese military used bamboo firing cannons, illustrating how powerful this plant can be and how long it has been used throughout history.

 What are Some Interesting Uses of Bamboo?